-A liberally educated student should be able to identify and reflect on social patterns and structures around the world.
-Courses in social and economic systems help students understand the complex relationships among individuals, institutions, ideas, markets, and historical events.
-These courses are concerned with the nature of social interactions and the analytical and interpretive methods of making sense of it.
-Students in these courses will consider these relationships in social, cultural, economic, and political spheres.
+A liberally educated student should be able to identify and reflect on patterns and structures in their own society and others.
+Courses in social and economic systems help students understand the complex relationship among individuals, institutions, ideas, markets, and historical events.
+More broadly such courses consider the role of individuals in social, cultural, economic and political spheres.
+These courses are concerned with the nature of social life and the analytical and interpretive methods of making sense of it.